TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 mux.HandleFunc("/healthz", whs.healthCheck)
 ```

-6. To modularize things a bit, we create an `admissionHandler` type that takes in a a request via  an `admissionRequest` function and the returns a reponse via the `admissionResponse`.
+6. To modularize things a bit, we create an `admissionHandler` type that takes in a request via an `admissionRequest` function and returns a response via the `admissionResponse`.
 ```go
 type admissionHandler func(*admissionv1.AdmissionRequest) (*admissionv1.AdmissionResponse, error)
 ```